Household Hazardous Waste Disposal

 - Alkaline batteries come in many sizes (AA, AAA, C, 9V).
 Prior to the early 1990’s, manufacturers added mercury and cadmium

 - Button batteries often contain metals and other hazardous ingredients and should be returned to the manufacturer when purchasing a new battery.
 Many shops that replace watch and hearing aid batteries accept batteries for recycling at no charge.
-Button batteries can also be brought to a HHW collection event.
+Button batteries can also be brought to

 - Lithium batteries should be recycled.
-Again, exchange lithium batteries at the time of replacement purchase or deliver them to a HHW collection event.
+Again, exchange lithium batteries at the time of replacement purchase or deliver them to

 - Rechargeable batteries are environmentally preferable because they last longer and can be easily recycled.
 However, they contain Nickel and Cadmium and will be clearly marked with the words "nickel and/or cadmium.
 These should be recycled.
 Exchange them at the time of replacement purchase or bring them to a collection event.

 - Car/motorcycle batteries contain lead and acid and must be recycled.
 Many businesses allow you to trade-in your old battery to avoid a fee (core charge).
 Lead-acid batteries can pose serious dangers if disposed of with the household trash and should not enter the landfill.
-They may also be delivered to a HHW collection event.
+They may also be delivered to

 Is it true that Compact Fluorescent Lights (CFL's) should not go in the trash?